Coder uses image tags to determine the image variant to use when creating an workspace.

 releases.
 If you're supporting a SaaS product or working on mobile apps, you

-may opt for this to ensure that your tools stay up-to-date.
+can opt for this to ensure that your tools stay up-to-date.

 ubuntu:20.04), Coder will alert you regarding patches and security updates